eduvpn/documentation/FIREWALL.md

 This will cause all IPv6 to be rejected.
 The VPN becomes thus effectively IPv4 only.

-# Public IP Addresses
+# Public IP Addresses for VPN Clients

-If you want to use [Public Addresses](PUBLIC_ADDR.md), this has some implications for the firewall:
+If you want to use [Public Addresses](PUBLIC_ADDR.md) for the VPN clients, this has some implications for the firewall:

 1. NAT needs to be disabled;
 2. Incoming traffic for VPN clients may need to be blocked.

-**NOTE**: it is possible to use NAT with IPv4 and public IP addresses for IPv6, actually this is recommended!
+**NOTE**: it is possible to use NAT for IPv4 and public IP addresses for IPv6, actually this is recommended over using IPv6 NAT!

 ## Disabling NAT